Acme Logo

 Acme LogoAcme Logo PNG

 The American supermarket chain makes a strong statement with a colorful and memorable logo.
-The Acme logo, like other retailers’ distinctive signs, attracts the attention of potential customers.
+The Acme logo, like other retailers’ distinctive signs, attracts potential customers’ attention.
 It serves as an effective marketing tool.

 Acme: Brand overview